While it’s true that enterprise companies are targeted by cyber attacks daily it’s actually small businesses that face the most risk of loss.

 What Steps Can You Take To Protect Your Business From Cyber Attacks?

-In short, businesses can protect themselves from most cyber attacks by developing and enforcing security policies, implementing security awareness training, installing spam filters and anti-malware software, performing routine network vulnerability scans, and conducting penetration tests.
+In short, small businesses can protect themselves from most cyber attacks by developing and enforcing security policies, implementing security awareness training, installing spam filters and anti-malware software, performing routine network vulnerability scans, and conducting penetration tests.

 Share this Image On Your Site